Running my First Two Marathons

 Toronto

-2 weeks after I got back, I was sitting in a dentist appointment with my mouth being worked on when I heard my dentist talking to his assistant about The Toronto Waterfront Marathon
+Two weeks after I got back, I was sitting in a dentist appointment and having my mouth worked on when I heard the dentist talk to the assistant about The Toronto Waterfront Marathon.

 How in all of my research had I overlooked that Toronto's marathon was happening on that very weekend!
 I drove home and signed up right away.
 Was it crazy to run two marathons in two weeks?
 Maybe.
 But I found out later that it was possible.

 I went into it already kind of sore.
-I was still recovering from The Wineglass Marathon - I took the first week off and then did a few 5k runs before Toronto race day.
+I was still recovering from The Wineglass Marathon - I had taken the first week off and then did a few 5k runs during the second.
 In the morning before the race, I had a pain in the bottom of my foot that I tried to work out.

 If the first marathon was hard after the first half, this one was hard from the first 5k.
 Because I was still recovering and because I was no longer ignorant to what a marathon was.

-Through Toronto we went, and again the crowds made all the difference, moments of pain and happiness and tears.
+Through Toronto we went, and again the crowds made all the difference.
+There were moments of pain and happiness and tears.
 When I passed those crowds, the pain seemed to escape my body for a few moments, and it was replaced with strength.

 It was lovely to see Toronto in that way, in the fall, with the Gardiner blocked off for runners.
 Despite all of that the run was kind of hellish, to be honest.
 I was sore, I was tired, and I didn't have that year long anticipation going into it that I had in Corning.